clarkcb/xfind/README.md

-If undefined, `$XFIND_PATH` defaults to `$HOME/src/xfind`, so if you clone `xfind` to that location you will have reasonably good success in running various versions and tools without setting `$XFIND_PATH`, but setting it is strongly recommended regardless.
+If undefined, `$XFIND_PATH` defaults to `$HOME/src/xfind`, so if you clone `xfind` to that location you will have reasonably good success in running various versions and tools without setting `$XFIND_PATH`, but setting it is strongly recommended nonetheless.

 Finally, note that there are some useful utilities in the _scripts_ folder.
 Most require `bash`, although some of those also have powershell versions you can use instead.
 There are